gofynd/fdk-client-swift/documentation/application/ORDER.md

-Retrieves reasons that led to the cancellation for the status of shipment bags.
+Use this API to retrieve the issues that led to the cancellation of bags within a shipment.

 *Returned Response:*